markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - `margin: 3.5%;`

 Notice how we used percentage values for the margins and widths this time around?
 Since margins and padding are usually done in very small amounts like 10 pixels, it's usually okay to not make their lengths relative to the size of the parent container or page.
 We used it here in this case more just to show how it can work in the overall flow of this section.
+You'll find throughout your career that picking values for most sizing and spacing properties is going to involve a good amount of trial and error, this is why we use Chrome DevTools to adjust values until we think they will work!

 > **Pro Tip:** Picking a unit of measurement to use in CSS can sometimes be a daunting task that causes us to constantly second guess our choice.
 All of these units of measurement exist for a reason and while some may work better than others in certain cases, there really is no such thing as a "wrong" decision, as we can achieve similar&mdash;if not the same&mdash;results with any mix of these units.
 >